MewsSystems/gitbook-connector-api/operations/bills.md

 ## Get all bills

-Returns all bills, possibly filtered by customers, identifiers and other filters.
+Returns all bills, optionally filtered by customers, identifiers and other filters.
+Note this operation uses [Pagination](../guidelines/pagination.md).

 ### Request